tpayne/microsoft-integrations/Outlook/CommsAssist/README.md

 - **Node.js and npm:** Required for running and managing packages.
 - **Office Add-in CLI:** Install globally with `npm install -g office-addin-cli`.
+- **Running on Unix** This project will only build on Unix systems.

 ### Steps